AvaloniaUI/Avalonia-XPF-Samples/readme.md

 * Integration patterns for common WPF frameworks and libraries
 * Migration strategies and compatibility solutions

 Avalonia XPF is a commercial product licensed per-app.
-For more information about licensing and to get started with Avalonia XPF, visit the [Avalonia website](https://avaloniaui.net/xpf).
+For more information about licensing and to get started with Avalonia XPF, visit the [Avalonia XPF web page](https://avaloniaui.net/xpf).

+## Setting up your environment

+* The samples all use a [centralized management](https://docs.avaloniaui.net/xpf/advanced/centralized-management) of the license key, meaning you can set your license key just once!
+* You will need to have an active trial of Avalonia XPF for these samples to work.

 ## Hybrid XPF
 Mix-and-match WPF and Avalonia in a single project.